redhat-plumbers-in-action/differential-shellcheck/README.md

 <!-- -->

 This repository hosts code for running differential ShellCheck in GitHub actions.
-Idea of having something like differential ShellCheck was first introduced in [@fedora-sysv/initscripts](https://github.com/fedora-sysv/initscripts).
-Initscripts needed some way to verify incoming PR's without getting warnings and errors about already merged and for years working code.
+Idea of having something like a differential ShellCheck was first introduced in [@fedora-sysv/initscripts](https://github.com/fedora-sysv/initscripts).
+Initscripts needed some way to verify incoming PRs without getting warnings and errors about already merged and for years working code.
 Therefore, differential ShellCheck was born.

 ## How does it work

 First Differential ShellCheck gets a list of changed shell scripts based on file extensions, shebangs and script list, if provided.
 Then it calls [@koalaman/shellcheck](https://github.com/koalaman/shellcheck) on those scripts where it stores ShellCheck output for later use.
-Then it switches from `HEAD` to provided `BASE` and runs ShellCheck on the same files as before and stores output to separate file.
+Then it switches from `HEAD` to provided `BASE` and runs ShellCheck on the same files as before and stores output to a separate file.

-To evaluate results Differential ShellCheck uses utilities `csdiff` and `csgrep` from [@csutils/csdiff](https://github.com/csutils/csdiff).
-First is used `csdiff` to get a list/number of fixed and added errors.
-And then is used `csgrep` to output results in a nice colorized way to console and optionally into GitHub GUI as security alert.
+To evaluate results, Differential ShellCheck uses utilities `csdiff` and `csgrep` from [@csutils/csdiff](https://github.com/csutils/csdiff).
+First `csdiff` is used to get a list/number of fixed and added errors.
+And then `csgrep` is used to output the results in a nice colorized way to console and optionally into GitHub GUI as a security alert.

 ## Features

 * Shell scripts auto-detection based on shebangs (`!#/bin/sh` or `!#/bin/bash`) and file extensions (`.sh`, `.bash`)
-* Ability to white list specific error codes
+* Ability to allowlist specific error codes
 * Statistics about fixed and added errors
 * Colored console output with emojis
-* [SARIF support](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning) - warnings are visible in `Changed files` tab of Pull-Request
+* [SARIF support](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning) - warnings are visible in the `Changed files` tab of the Pull-Request
-* Ability to run in verbose mode when run with [debug option](https://github.blog/changelog/2022-05-24-github-actions-re-run-jobs-with-debug-logging/)
+* Ability to run in a verbose mode when run with [debug option](https://github.blog/changelog/2022-05-24-github-actions-re-run-jobs-with-debug-logging/)
 * Results displayed as [job summaries](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/)

 ## Usage